-Continuing Education Providers in offering developing and offering continuing education activities in podiatric medicine, as well as to identify specific requirements of Providers and their continuing education activities in order that approval may be achieved.
-The Council's procedures for approving providers of continuing education Continuing Education Providers appear in CPME publication 730, Procedures for Approval of Continuing Education Providers of Continuing Education in Podiatric Medicine.
-This document, as well as CPME 730, may be obtained on the Council's website at cpme.org.
+These standards and requirements assist Continuing Education Providers in developing and offering continuing education activities in podiatric medicine.
+The Council's procedures for approving Continuing Education Providers appear in CPME 730, Procedures for Approval of Continuing Education Providers in Podiatric Medicine.
+This document may be obtained on the Council's website.

-Prior to Before adoption, all Council policies, procedures, standards, and requirements are disseminated widely to obtain information regarding how the Council's community of interest may be affected.
+Before adoption, all Council policies, procedures, standards, and requirements are disseminated widely to obtain information regarding how the Council's community of interest may be affected.